WASdev/sample.DefaultApplication/jakarta/README.md

 By updating the compiler source and target attributes we can start using Java SE 17.

     <maven.compiler.source>17</maven.compiler.source>
     <maven.compiler.target>17</maven.compiler.target>

 #### Run the binary scanner using maven

-We have already run the binary scanner by downloading the latest version and running in the command line.
-By following the instructions in the blog [Build Your Way to a Modernized Application](https://community.ibm.com/community/user/wasdevops/blogs/alex-motley1/2022/04/12/applications-pipelines-and-migrations), I added support to the root pom.xml to use Maven to run the binary scanner going forward.
-The binary scanner is released to the Maven repository with our normal release cadence.
+We have already run the binary scanner by downloading the latest version and running the scanner from the command line.
+By following the instructions in the blog [Build Your Way to a Modernized Application](https://community.ibm.com/community/user/wasdevops/blogs/alex-motley1/2022/04/12/applications-pipelines-and-migrations), I added support to the main pom.xml to use Maven to run the binary scanner going forward.
+The binary scanner is released to the Maven Central Repository as part of our normal release cadence.

 #### Test it out